Wow, was I wrong.

 Two primary factors will lead to better IT communication: The first is having IT staff truly understand why communication is so important.
 It’s even more important than technical skills and knowledge.

 Doing so might be tricky.
 It took two instances for the importance to click with me.
 The first was when I was tasked with developing and training staff on our AMS during a two-day conference.
 The second came at my first AMS user conference.
 It was eye-opening to listen to all the amazing people converse on business topics that discussed technology as a means to their end, rather than the actual end itself (as I was used to thinking about).
 My frustration was when I wanted to contribute to the conversation, but didn’t know how to do so meaningfully.

 Once the realization hit and I started actively working on improving my communication, I was able to start seeing the bigger picture, and, most importantly, wanting to see it.
 I was now able to get the information I needed to understand what the end-users were actually asking for, where it tied into the business and how it aligned with our strategic goals.

 The second is mentorship.
 You can find endless technical content, but I currently do not know of an outlet where IT staff can be mentored to develop their soft skills.

 Now, I’ve worked hard to improve my own communication.
 I’ve come a long way.
 (I “meet expectations” in my performance reviews now!)
 That is in part because I’ve been lucky to have fantastic managers and other coworkers who point out issues in my communication and offer ways I can improve.
 Not everyone has this type of support though, and it would go a long way if they did.

-I’ve instructed classrooms and webinar-based staff training, written lots of documentation pages, been more involved with marketing and communications departments, presented a few times at conferences, and of course have written articles for AssociationSuccess.org.
+I’ve instructed classrooms and webinar-based staff training, written lots of documentation pages, been more involved with marketing and communications departments, presented a few times at conferences, and have written articles for AssociationSuccess.org.